Qarj/bitmeter-desktop/README.md

 ![Screenshot3](resources/Screenshot3.png?raw=true "Screenshot 3")
 ![Screenshot4](resources/Screenshot4.png?raw=true "Screenshot 4 - Transparency")

+### Diferences to the official `bitmeteros-python-client` version 0.1.0

+- autoscales the graph
+    - the autoscale option value is now the minimum scale shown (default 1 KB)
+    - the current scale is displayed on the bottom left of the graph e.g. 70 KB
+- graph moves right to left (original moves left to right)
+- transparency enabled for Linux
+- desktop shortcut included with icon
+- default background colour is now black
+- supports wxPython 4.0.6
+- all links fixed
+    - `'webbrowser' is not defined for bitmeteros url` error resolved
+    - link to web interface

 # Installation on Ubuntu 18.04

-This program is written for Python 2.7.
+First download BitMeter OS v0.7.6 from https://codebox.net/pages/bitmeteros-downloads

+Then double click on the `.deb` file to install it.

+Test by navigating to http://localhost:2605/index.html

-Install wxPython dependencies - accept MS Eula by using TAB key and ENTER
+### Install wxPython 4 dependencies

+accept MS Eula by using TAB key and ENTER
 ```
 sudo apt install make gcc libgtk-3-dev libwebkitgtk-dev libwebkitgtk-3.0-dev libgstreamer-gl1.0-0 freeglut3 freeglut3-dev python-gst-1.0 python3-gst-1.0 libglib2.0-dev ubuntu-restricted-extras libgstreamer-plugins-base1.0-dev
 ```